FSUdigitalmedia/websocket_comms/README.md

 (You'd want to set it back to `false` when it's not needed!).
 Unfortunately, on phone browsers you don't have an equivalent option.

-It's possible to avoid changing that setting and to also make it work with a phone, however.
-For example, in the director/actor example described above, the "director" sketch could be served locally using vscode's Live Server, for example.
+In the director/actor example described above, the "director" sketch could be served locally using vscode's Live Server.
 Since that local web server is served with `http` instead of `https`, the browser will have no issue allowing insecure WebSockets connections.
 On an Android phone, you could have the same setup of serving the "actor" web page locally.
 [Simple HTTP Server](https://play.google.com/store/apps/details?id=com.phlox.simpleserver&hl=en_US) is an example of an Android app that can do the job.
-The local URL would then be loaded in the phone browser of your choice.
+The local HTTP URL would then be loaded in the phone browser of your choice.

 > [!NOTE]
 > If you're one of my FSU students, you won't be able to make this work on the campus WiFi networks.
 You'll either need to create a hotspot on your phone and have all of the devices join it,